yelidifei/replication/Report.md

 ### 2.2 Heterogeneous Treatment Effects by Time Window

 The original paper includes a detailed analysis of heterogeneous effects across different time windows, but I was unable to successfully apply this to my simulated dataset.
 Over the past few days, I attempted adjusting the data volume and modifying the simulation methods.
-However, the primary issue lies in the structure of the county-level data, which in many cases is too sparse.
-For example, lots of counties exhibit only one or zero deaths over the time periods analyzed, while the original study calculates death rates per million people.
-This mismatch between the granularity of my simulated data and the structure required by the model led to problems in generating meaningful results.
+However, the primary issue lies in the structure of the simulated data, which in many cases is too sparse: Lots of counties exhibit only one or zero deaths over the time periods analyzed, while the original study calculates death rates per million people.
+This mismatch between the granularity of my simulated data and the structure required by the model led to problems in generating results.

 ## 3. Challenges and Further Steps